linkerd/website/linkerd.io/content/2-edge/reference/egress-network.md

 ### trafficPolicy

-This field is required and could be either `Allow` or `Deny`.
-In the case of an `Allow` all traffic will be let through even if there is no explicit Gateway API Route that describes it.
-If the policy is set to `Deny` all traffic that is captured by the `EgressNetwork` needs to be explicitly matched by a route resource.
+This field is required and must be either `Allow` or `Deny`.
+If `trafficPolicy` is set to `Allow`, all traffic through this EgressNetwork will be let through even if there is no explicit Gateway API Route that describes it.
+If `trafficPolicy` is set to `Deny`, traffic through this `EgressNetwork` that is not explicitly matched by a Route will be refused.

 ## Example